mukisoomar/cdf-workshop/README.md

     - Using a hive interpreter (%hive), execute the following SQL statements.
 You can use one paragraph for each command to execute the below commands.
     ```
     # Create a database in Hive
-    CREATE DATABASE IF NOT EXISTS workshop
+    CREATE DATABASE IF NOT EXISTS clickstream
-    USE workshop
+    USE clickstream

     # Create a users table with a schema on top of the users.tsv file in HDFS
     # DROP TABLE IF EXISTS users